whookie/img2vmf/README.md

 The Format is generally `"imagename.jpg": height` where height is the offset from the 0-plane

+**Creating the images**

+It is recommended to work as box-like as possible *(insert "thinking out of the box" joke here)*.
+The algorithm will detect any rounded areas as a series of lines, so try to avoid using and rounded or fuzzy corners.

+It is important that the images are drawn in black and white (so in #000000 and #FFFFFF) as I do not convert them to a binary image yet.
+It may come soon.

 **Note**

 - As I could not find an algorithm to slice an image into boxes I thought of a custom one.